Juxtupool/DSA/README.md

-**DSA Problems.pdf contains all the questions for all the python python serially.**
+**DSA Problems.pdf contains all the questions for all the python files serially.**